theangelaluo/desktop-sms-messenger/readme-part1.md

 one "contact" view that lets you view the message flow for each contact/send messages to that contact.

 Create these views, and try populating them with sample data for now.
+Note that jQuery and Bootstrap have been included for you already (see `views/layout.hbs`) in case you want to use these in your views.

 ## Phase 4.
 Create, edit contacts